colinw10/Fantasy-Football-Tracker/README.md

 # Fantasy-Football-Tracker 🏈

 This is an application to give fantasy football managers another way to keep track of their team/teams' stats week to week or over the course of a full season.
-You just add your players to the roster and can insert stat lines that will automatically calculate fantasy points.
+All you have to do is add your players to the roster and can insert stat lines for each player.

 ---